olibrook/conjugate-this/README.rst

       number of times answered correctly.
 TODO: Save progress to localstorage.
 TODO: Load initial app state from localstorage, if saved previously.
-TODO: Add the verb "haber".
-One of the big three!

 DONE: Fix verbs which have reflexive solutions to display the reflexive infinitive.